 “Settle down,” Ronnie said as he grabbed the ball, “we’re just getting started.”

 Ronnie stood under the backboard.
 Jason got in front of him and focused on the ball as Ronnie held it close.
 Tim and Randy ran around behind Jason, then Tim got the pass from Ronnie and furiously dribbled down court quickly trailed by Randy then Jason and Tim.
-The game persisted and the momentum shifted back and forth as both teams traded baskets and rebounds.
-Their reciprocating rhythm quickened as they competed with more aggression.
-They increasingly derided and insulted each other.
+The game persisted as the momentum and the lead shifted back and forth.
+The pace quickened as they competed more aggressively and increasingly taunted and insulted each other.
 The glow of the sun was disappearing behind the western mountains and night approached over the eastern mountains as people began to leave the park.

 Jason and Randy battled to a nineteen to eighteen lead as Tim ran and dribbled then made a shot over Randy to the basket.
 The ball ricocheted off the backboard and fell toward Jason and Ronnie.
 They jumped for the ball and Jason snagged it first.
 He dribbled quickly and sped down court as he anticipated the winning point.
 He heard footsteps all around him and noticed Ronnie in his periphery running alongside.
 He then saw Randy running ahead of him to the other side.
 He passed the ball to him then veered away from Ronnie.
 Randy charged to the basket and got the ball up as Tim ran up by him and knocked it away.
 The ball bounced toward the foul line and Randy chased after it as Ronnie tried to get it first.
 Randy grabbed the ball with both hands, spun around and shot it to the basket while still in motion.
 The ball traveled in an arc, hit against the hoop, rolled around a couple of times and fell through.
 “Yes!”
 Randy shouted.
 “Game point!”